concave-dev/prism/README.md

 ### Production Deployment

 For production use, **explicitly assign all ports and data directory** for predictable service endpoints.
-Use `--bootstrap-expect` for safe cluster formation:
+Use `--bootstrap-expect` for safe cluster formation. **Use odd-numbered clusters (3, 5, 7) for proper quorum and fault tolerance.**

 ```bash
 # Production-safe 3-node cluster formation